 4. Take Advantage of Scholarships

 Scholarships are waiting to be handed out to current and future college students just like you!
 So, why not take a stab and apply for as many as you can?
-If you’re feeling a bit lost on where to find scholarships that would apply to you, check out Going Merry.
-It’s an online platform made to connect students to potential scholarships and grants (not to mention, it’s free).
+If you’re feeling a bit lost on where to find scholarships that would apply to you, look online or talk to your student advisor.
 Summit offers three Board of Directors Scholarships and hosts a Project Teen Money for local high school students, so don’t forget to keep an eye out for those opportunities as you start your scholarship hunt.
 Applying for local scholarships, getting a head start and using another set of eyes to review your applications are all good practices to help set yourself apart from other applicants.

 5. Build a Budget and Stick to It